Kin (Irish TV series)

 Kin is an Irish crime drama television series, co-created by Peter McKenna and Ciaran Donnelly, that was first broadcast on 9 September 2021 on RTÉ One.
 The series revolves around a fictional Dublin family embroiled in gangland war, and stars Aidan Gillen and Ciarán Hinds as rival gang leaders Frank Kinsella and Eamon Cunningham.
 It became one of the most-watched series in Ireland.
 A second series followed in 2023.
-The series was acquired by the BBC in 2023 and Netflix in 2024.
+A third series is in production as of July 2026.
+The series was acquired by the BBC in 2023 and by Netflix in 2024.

 Background

 The series was first announced in November 2020, with co-creator Peter McKenna set as showrunner and Diarmuid Goggins as director of the first four episodes.
 Tessa Hoffe was later announced as director of episodes five to eight.

 Prior to the series' premiere, several news outlets stated the series was inspired by the Kinahan gang and the Hutch–Kinahan feud, and noted similarities to former RTE staple Love/Hate.
 A show "insider" stated that "This is not the Kinahans' story, but people can draw their own conclusions.
 Viewers will be able to make up their own mind about it."